 I Like Where I Brisk Walk

 It was a bright sunny day and I had dressed up perfectly to take that brisk walk.
-Sleeky pants high up on the waist, a not-so-tight t-shirt, the mobile holder on the arm, watch on the wrist, and jogging shoes, ofcourse.
+Sleeky pants high up on the waist, a not-so-tight t-shirt, the mobile holder on the arm, my jogging glasses, watch on the wrist, and jogging shoes, ofcourse.

-When I was walking and came near a traffic signal outside the Raymond Store at Breach Candy, two not-so-douche blackguards were standing on opposite sides of the road and clearing the traffic.
+Upon nearing a traffic signal outside the Raymond Store at Breach Candy, I spotted two not-so-douche blackguards were standing on opposite sides of the road and clearing the traffic.
 Just when the time was right, a tangerine-coloured vintage toy swiftly came out of the milky white mansion of Raymond Store and got on the road.
 The car went past me, two police jeeps followed and a few other fancy cars paraded the road.
+That was Gautham Singhania!

 I often take the Breach Candy - Warden Road - Stephen's Church Circle - Priyadarshini Park (PDP) route and back home as my trail.
 After spotting a zillion ATM kiosks, yogurt bays, and other temptations, I reach the sweet spot.
 The climb is worth every deal as you get to see the sea at PDP.